-more Yonaguni evidence from the personal website of
+more Yonaguni evidence from the personal website of – Professor Masaaki Kimura –

-Called the 'Goshintai' or the 'Tai'you-ishi' meaning the 'sun stone', this hexagonal megalith is placed on a flat, 50 ft. square-shaped platform, at a depth of around 80 feet underwater.
-This massive megalith obviously did not get there by accident, and would have been impossible to have been placed there when the site was already underwater.
-There are 'scale-like markings' carved onto the platform which may have been used to assist with measurements by the builders of long, long ago.
+Called the ‘Goshintai’ or the ‘Tai’you-ishi’ meaning the ‘sun stone’, this hexagonal megalith is placed on a flat, 50 ft. square-shaped platform, at a depth of around 80 feet or so underwater on the sea floor.

 a similar megalithic structure can be seen, but on dry land

-above sea-level on the island of Kume-jima
+above sea-level on the island of Kume-jima.

 please left-click on the images to access Professor Kimura's Japanese language website where you can request permission for use of images

-Copyright © 2002 Dr. Masaaki Kimura
+Dr. Masaaki Kimura

-In an area that is some 550 yards to the southeast of the 'No.1 Monument' at Iseki Point, and at a depth of between 65 and 115 feet, is an 'open space' with nothing in it that has been 'carved' completely flat.
-As can be seen from the diagram below, this oddly-shaped 'structure' that has been named the 'stadium' by Professor Kimura and his Research team, measures about 80m (265 feet) in two directions.
-It is surrounded by 'flight-of-steps'-like structures which resemble audience seats.
+In an area that is some 550 yards to the southeast of the ‘No.1 Monument’ at Iseki Point, and at a depth of between 65 and 115 feet, is an ‘open space’ with nothing in it that has been ‘carved’ completely flat.

-In one corner there are various-sized megaliths that are standing like 'domino pieces', and they may be the remains of the focal point for the whole area of the 'Stadium'; somewhere that may well have been designed with 'acoustic' qualities in mind - perhaps the spot from where meetings were addressed, or rituals were performed.
-Whatever the original function of this 'Stadium' was, it could only have happened when this current seabed area was last above sea-level around 10,000 years ago ...
+In one corner there are various-sized megaliths that are standing like ‘domino pieces’, and they may be the remains of the focal point for the whole area of the ‘Stadium’; somewhere that may have been designed with ‘acoustic’ qualities in mind – perhaps the spot from where meetings were addressed, or maybe a focal aea where rituals were performed.

-Copyright © 2002 Dr. Masaaki Kimura
+Dr. Masaaki Kimura

-Copyright © 2002 Dr. Masaaki Kimura
+Dr. Masaaki Kimura

-Copyright © 2002 Dr. Masaaki Kimura
+Dr. Masaaki Kimura

-Let us hope that Professor Kimura gets adequate funding to continue exploring these ancient remains further.
-These images, from what after ten years must now be a 'paradigm-busting' archive, more than demonstrate the soundness of his long-held belief that, at Iseki Point, Yonaguni-jima, we are seeing the very definite remains of an Ice Age civilisation.
-Surely these seabed structures should be prime candidates for 'World Heritage' status?
+These images, from what after more that ten years of diving on these structures must now be a ‘paradigm-busting’ archive built up by Professor Kimura, more than demonstrate the soundness of his long-held belief that, at Iseki Point, Yonaguni-jima, we are seeing the very definite remains of an ancient civilisation.

-Copyright © 2002 Dr. Masaaki Kimura
+Dr. Masaaki Kimura

 History's Mysteries

-"Do undersea relics near Okinawa offer proof of a sophisticated civilization during the last ice age?
-Archeologists have long believed that civilization as we define it -- intelligent, tool-making, monument building, social humans -- began about 5,000 years ago.
 But submerged beneath the waves near the Japanese island of Yonaguni is evidence that may well overturn that long-held theory.

-A small but persuasive number of scholars and scientists have long thought that "advanced" societies may have existed as long as 10,000 years ago.
-Their theories, however well reasoned and defended, have been hamstrung by a lack of evidence.
-But recent discoveries of man-made artifacts on the Pacific seafloor may well prove to be the smoking gun that will propel this alternative view of civilization to prominence".
+But recent discoveries of man-made artifacts on the Pacific seafloor may well prove to be the smoking gun that will propel this alternative view of civilization to prominence”.

-see the evidence with 'unique underwater footage' of
+see the evidence with ‘unique underwater footage’

-the Yonaguni structures in the NEW DVD of the
+of the various Yonaguni structures in the

-'History Channel' television programme
+‘History Channel’ TV programme

 "Japan's Mysterious Pyramids"